 For most people, tablets aren't as necessary as phones.
 So if you can sell a bit early, even if you have to do without for a few weeks, you might get a better price.

 Yes, there are a few things you'll definitely want to do before selling!

 1. Back up your iPad

 Before you do anything else, make sure you have an up-to-date backup of your iPad.
 That way all your data is safe and secure and you'll be able to easily restore it to your new iPad when you get it. iCloud automatically makes a backup overnight, as long as you're plugged in, but a manual backup will make sure you're absolutely up to date.

-If you prefer to use iTunes, you should also trigger a manual update to make sure you have all of your recent data backed up.
+If you prefer to back up your iPad to your Mac, you should also trigger a manual backup to make sure you have all of your recent data backed up.

 - Plug your iPad into your Mac or Windows PC.

 - Click on the iPad icon in the menu bar when it appears.

 - Click on Back Up Now.
 (Click on Encrypt Backup and add a password— you want the security.)